Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/crd/tcp/ingressroutetcp.md

 ### ExternalName Service

-Traefik connect to a backend with a domain and a port.
+apache4 connect to a backend with a domain and a port.
 However, Kubernetes [ExternalName Service](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) can be defined without any port.
-Accordingly, Traefik supports defining a port in two ways:
+Accordingly, apache4 supports defining a port in two ways:

 - only on `IngressRouteTCP` service
 - on both sides, you'll be warned if the ports don't match, and the `IngressRouteTCP` service port is used

-Thus, in case of two sides port definition, Traefik expects a match between ports.
+Thus, in case of two sides port definition, apache4 expects a match between ports.

 === "Ports defined on Resource"

     ```yaml tab="IngressRouteTCP"
-    apiVersion: traefik.io/v1alpha1
+    apiVersion: apache4.io/v1alpha1
     kind: IngressRouteTCP
     metadata:
       name: test.route